-This Tech Tip we will cover a few of the basics on Spam Email and extra steps that can used to help ensure your privacy is protected, and spam email is avoided.
+In this Tech Tip, we will cover a few of the basics of Spam Email and extra steps that can be used to help ensure your privacy is protected, and spam email is avoided.

 How do spammers target Me?

 It can be hard to explain how each person can become a target by spammers, but it often happens when someone downloads something accidentally.
-Malware designed to target address books often copy their contents and upload them to another computer which sends out spam emails.
+Malware designed to target address books often copies their contents and uploads them to another computer which sends out spam emails.
 There are many other ways to become a target of spam, such as:

-- Clicking ‘Download Attachments’ – this alerts spammers that they actually have a ‘live’ email address.
+- Clicking ‘Download Attachments’ – alerts spammers that they actually have a ‘live’ email address.